billsix/cprogrammingbook/doc/06-Structs.rst

-The type of a structure or union is completed when the closing } of its declaration is seen; it must contain at least one member or the behaviour is undefined.
+The type of a structure or union is completed when the closing } of its declaration is seen; it must contain at least one member or the behavior is undefined.

 The other principal way to get incomplete types is to declare arrays without specifying their size—their type is incomplete until